Se Habla EspaƱol

 • Clergy

-You cannot ask for a character affidavit from a neighbor, clergy member, or employer with who you have never had contact.
+You cannot ask for a character affidavit from a neighbor, clergy member, or employer with whom you have never had contact.
 These must be people who have worked closely with you and/or known you personally for a significant period of time before, during, and/or after your conviction and release.

-You must keep copies of all application documents, including the character references.
+You must keep copies of all application documents, including character references.
 This will ensure that you have your own complete record of correspondence to keep track of what has been submitted.

 Once the steps above have been completed, you must call the Office of Executive Clemency to ensure that all necessary documents have been received.
 Also, ask if the Office needs further information.
 Providing any and all necessary documentation and personal information is crucial.